 Yet there are those that maximize email’s ability to inject a different font style.
 This way, fonts can be elegant, charming, bold, flirty, childish, professional, and techie.
 It’s all up to the creator of the email.

 Since fonts act as the extension of an email logo or any type of logo, it’s a good opportunity to show your readers who you are as a brand, and what kind of personality and identity they should expect from you.
-If it is at par with their taste, then it’s safe to say that your font has the ability to elevate engagement and response rate.
+If it is at par with their taste, then it’s safe to say that your font, along with your modern logo has the ability to elevate engagement and response rate.

 5. Ensure Visual Consistency